-Common Reasons You May Not Qualify for The Head of Household (HOH) Filing Status
+Common Reasons Why Your Head of Household (HOH) Filing Status May Be Denied

 Remember to read the definitions of all of the linked terms.